LimeChain/demo-subgraph/README.md

 ### Naming

-Your test file should start with the name of your data source and end with `.test.ts`.
+Your test file should start with a name of your chosing (for example the name of the tested data source) and end with `.test.ts`.
-For example:
+For instance:
 ```
 tests/
 └── gravity.test.ts